-All members of the school are qualified Herts Steps trainers to manage the behaviour of children who present challenges to the class or danger to themselves.
+• All members of the school are qualified in Herts Therapeutic Thinking behaviour management.
+We also have Therapeutic Thinking trainers to update and support the training of new to school colleagues around the behaviour of children who present challenges to the class or danger to themselves.
 They help to prepare Behaviour Support Plans and provide training for all staff in behaviour management.
 Members of the team attend class team meetings to discuss specific pupils as necessary.